This question is more pressing than it used to be, and is in fact, a major stressor in our lives.

 The fact is, our confusion about who we are is a major stressor in our lives.

 There used to be a consensus about who we are and what we are for.
 But that started to change, especially in the 20th century.
-Bishop Robert Barron gave a masterful talk on September 18 about how the thought of key philosophical figures led to today’s news headlines.
+Bishop Robert Barron gave a on September 18 about how the thought of key philosophical figures led to today’s news headlines.
 Along the way, he shows how losing belief in God led to us forgetting who we are.

 Friedrich Nietzsche famously said “God is dead,” and then spelled out the consequences of the absence of God.
 Without God, there is no foundation for objective truth, and we have to assert our own truths by force of will.
 John Paul Sartre took Nietzsche one step further, saying we each decide who we are, and no one can criticize who we choose to be.